Incredicoaster: Pre-show and ride

 As the train crests the hill, it enters the second tunnel, where Elastigirl tries using her stretching powers to grab Jack-Jack while he is phasing in and out of the tunnel wall.
 Past the crest of the hill, Mr. Incredible has used his super strength to smash through the wall and is trying to catch Jack-Jack by offering him a cookie, after which the train drops out of the tunnel.
 Exiting this tunnel, the ride goes through a three-quarter turn before diving into the vertical loop.
 Following this, the train dives through the third tunnel, which Jack-Jack has set ablaze with his fire powers, forcing Violet to put an invisible forcefield around the tunnel to put out the flames and keep the riders safe as they make another loop around the Inside Out Emotional Whirlwind.

-After hitting the second block brake section, the track passes through a series of airtime filled bunny hop hills as it passes over Toy Story Midway Mania, where Jack-Jack uses his ability to multiply to make dozens of Jack-Jacks pop up everywhere.
+After hitting the second block brake section, the track passes through a series of airtime filled bunny hop hills as it passes over Toy Story Midway Mania, where Jack-Jack makes multiple versions of himself pop up everywhere.
 The train then rises into the third and final block brake section.
-After dropping off the block brakes the train traverses through a 270 degree downward spiral that leads into a straight section of track with one last bunny hop.
-Which is followed by a final 100 degree left turn into the final brake run, as Jack-Jack makes it back safely.
+After dropping off the block brakes, the train traverses through a 270-degree downward spiral that leads into a straight section of track with one last bunny hop, which is followed by a final 100-degree left turn into the final brake run, as Jack-Jack makes it back safely.
 This time he has increased in size, but Edna manages to keep him calm by giving him a cookie.
+The train then makes another left turn before returning to the station.